Tap to Call: 205.328.9200

 Every year, approximately 63,000 people receive a kidney cancer diagnosis in the US.
-While the disease is often caused by high blood pressure, tobacco smoking, and obesity, it can also stem from exposure to PFAS.
-These chemicals are currently lurking on more than 700 military sites throughout the country and people who were stationed there were inevitably exposed to PFAS, which increases their risk of developing kidney cancer.
-If you were stationed at a military base, chances are you were exposed to PFAS and, in the unfortunate case you are diagnosed with kidney cancer as a result, please contact our law firm, as we may be able to recover compensation for you.
-Similarly, if one of the family members who was stationed with you receives this diagnosis, they might also be eligible for compensation.
+While the disease is often caused by high blood pressure, tobacco smoking, and obesity, it can also stem from occupational exposure to toxic substances, including PFAS.
+Maritime workers and railroad employees who were exposed to PFAS and other hazardous chemicals at the workplace may be at increased risk of developing kidney cancer.
+If you worked as a seaman or railroad worker and developed kidney cancer due to workplace exposure to PFAS or other toxic substances, please contact our law firm, as we may be able to recover compensation for you under the Jones Act or FELA.
+Similarly, if you are a family member seeking survivor or wrongful-death claims, you may also have legal options.

 A greater kidney cancer incidence was observed among people with a high PFOA level in their blood

-If you were stationed at a military base for at least one cumulative year and developed kidney cancer, you might be eligible to file a claim.
-The family members of veterans who lived at contaminated military bases might also be eligible for compensation.
-Kidney cancer has a latency period of 15 years when the cause is PFAS exposure, but it can be shorter for aggressive cancer types.
+If you worked as a seaman or railroad employee and developed kidney cancer, you might be eligible to file a claim.
+Kidney cancer has a latency period that can span many years when caused by occupational exposure, but it can be shorter for aggressive cancer types.

-The main source of PFAS on military bases was the use of aqueous film-forming foam, commonly known as AFFF, a fire suppressant used to extinguish jet fuel and petroleum fires.
-In the regrettable case you received a kidney cancer diagnosis as a member of the military or as a veteran, we strongly encourage you to contact our legal team, as we specialize in toxic exposure and may be able to help you recover fair compensation for your suffering.
+In the regrettable case you received a kidney cancer diagnosis as a maritime or railroad worker, we strongly encourage you to contact our legal team, as we specialize in occupational exposure claims and may be able to help you recover fair compensation for your suffering.

-While kidney cancer can have many causes, one of them is exposure to PFAS on contaminated military bases throughout the U.S. It is important to be aware that if you are diagnosed with kidney cancer, you may not have this exact name for the disease on your medical records, as kidney cancer has various subtypes, which are the following:
+While kidney cancer can have many causes, one of them is exposure to PFAS and other toxic substances in the workplace.
+Maritime workers and railroad employees may have been exposed to PFAS through aqueous film-forming foam (AFFF) used for firefighting, as well as other hazardous chemicals.
+It is important to be aware that if you are diagnosed with kidney cancer, you may not have this exact name for the disease in your medical records, as kidney cancer has various subtypes, which are the following:

 • renal cell carcinoma